CurtinIC/optimus_ingestor/README.md

  - Course Structure - Uses the XML files in the research guide to generate a nested JSON structure describing each course (no requirements)
  - IP To Country - Updates Mongo records with Country attributes where IP is present (requires complete clickstream)
  - Time Finder - Updates Mongo records with Date object attributes where a date string is present (requires complete clickstream)
- - Person Course - Generates Person Course SQL table (requires complete IPToCountry and Timefinder)
+ - Person Course - Generates and exports Person Course SQL table (requires complete IP to country, time finder, and database state)
+ - Email CRM - Generates and exports Email CRM SQL table (requires complete person course and database state)

 Running Tests